-Dr. Liang is entitled to exercise the voting rights attached to the Shares held by himself, Mr. Joshua Liang, Dr. Xiaodong Wang, Dr. Jianwei Zhu, Mr. Zheng Ping and Mr. Pu Jiang pursuant to the Acting-in-concert Deed and the Voting Proxy Agreements.
-As such, approximately [REDACTED]% of the total issued Shares held or controlled by him will not count towards public float after the [REDACTED] without taking into account the Shares which may be allotted and issued under the [REDACTED] or the share options granted under the Pre-[REDACTED] Share Option Plan.
+Mr. Joshua Liang and Dr. Liang are entitled to exercise the voting rights attached to the Shares held by themselves, Dr. Xiaodong Wang, Dr. Jianwei Zhu, Mr. Zheng Ping and Mr. Pu Jiang pursuant to the Acting-in-concert Deed and the Voting Proxy Agreements.
+Furthermore, Mr. Joshua Liang is the adviser of the ESOP Trust and is entitled to exercise the voting rights attached to the Shares held by Super Novel.
+As such, approximately [REDACTED] of the total issued Shares held or controlled by Dr. Liang and Mr. Joshua Liang, as a group of Substantial Shareholders, will not count towards public float after the [REDACTED] without taking into account the Shares which may be allotted and issued under the [REDACTED] or the share options granted under the Pre-[REDACTED] Share Option Plan.

 Save as disclosed above, to the best of our Directors' knowledge, all other Shareholders of our Company are not core connected persons of our Company.
-As a result, these Shareholders will aggregately hold a total of approximately [REDACTED]% of the Shares (upon completion of the [REDACTED] without taking into account the Shares which may be allotted and issued under the [REDACTED] or the share options granted under the Pre-[REDACTED] Share Option Plan) with a market capitalization of approximately HK\$[REDACTED] (based on the [REDACTED] of HK\$[REDACTED], being the low-point of the [REDACTED] range), which will count towards the public float.
+As a result, these Shareholders will aggregately hold a total of approximately [REDACTED]% of the Shares (upon completion of the [REDACTED] without taking into account the Shares which may be allotted and issued under the [REDACTED] or the share options granted under the Pre-[REDACTED] Share Option Plan) with a market capitalization of approximately HK\$[REDACTED] (based on the [REDACTED] of HK\$[REDACTED], being the [REDACTED] of the [REDACTED] range), which will count towards the public float.
 As a result, over 25% of our Company's total issued Shares with a market capitalization of at least HK\$375 million will be held by the public upon completion of the [REDACTED] and the [REDACTED] as required under Rule 8.08(1)(a) and Rule 18A.07 of the Listing Rules.